Why do we stay silent?

 One of them regularly told me to go get the boat down off the bus, knowing full well that I couldn’t do it by myself and that I’d have to ask for help.
-Being a huge, broad-shouldered man, he was one of the few who could do it himself and to me it seemed like he just enjoyed the fact that I had to ask other people.
+Being a huge, broad-shouldered man, he was one of the very few who could do it himself, and to me it seemed like he just enjoyed the fact that I had to ask other people.

 One time we were all gearing up with our life vests and helmets, and the same guy was going around jokingly punching his coworkers to make sure their gear was “tough enough”.
-He came to me and said if I wanted to be one of the guys I’d have to take it too, and then punched me in the side so hard that it knocked the wind out of me.
-I was obviously angry, but shook it off and ignored him.
-I never admitted that it actually left a bruise on my ribs.
+He came to me and said if I wanted to be one of them I’d have to take it too, and then before I could respond he punched me in the side so hard that it knocked the wind out of me.
+I was obviously angry, but shook it off and ignored him, not wanting to give him the satisfaction of getting upset.

 I remember being shocked and embarrassed that he said that to me, and brushing it off once again.
-After that trip I remember being so ashamed that I had ignored it for so long and allowed them to continue treating me that way.
+After that trip I was so ashamed that I had ignored it for so long and allowed them to continue treating me that way.
 It had taken a random customer pointing it out for me to realize that this really was not okay.
-Of course I knew that the way my coworkers treated me was terrible, but the entire summer it had just been part of the job, and had become normalized.
-I let it be my normal.
+Of course I knew that the way my coworkers treated me was terrible, but the entire summer it had just been part of my job, and had become normalized.

 Unfortunately that’s not the worst part.
 During this interview when I was talking about the challenge of dealing with sexual harassment, I lied about how I handled it.
 Although I know that many people lie during interviews, it’s no excuse.
 I talked about the manner in which I wish I had handled it, rather than what actually happened.
 I said that I went to my boss and reported the sexual harassment, so that it was on file and hopefully they would be held accountable and their behavior would change.

 But therein lies the problem – if I hadn’t stayed silent, then even though I wasn’t going to be there anymore, maybe I could have made the environment better for the women to come after me.
 By not speaking up I allowed it to continue being the norm, and that means that someone else probably had to go through the same thing that I did.